 The George Mandel Memorial Award was established in 1989 by the Aerospace Section of the Engineering Division in memory of George Mandel, who passed away on July 16, 1989.
 In 2020, the Aerospace Section was absorbed in to the Engineering Community, but the award continues to focus on achievements in aerospace topics.

 George Mandel was a member of the aerospace industry library community for 30 years.
 At the time of his death in 1989, he was the Chief of the Technical Information Services Division at the NASA Lewis Research Center.
-He served as Chair of the Aerospace Division in 1977-78 and also as a project chair; Mandel was the driving force behind the compilation and publishing of the NASA N Numbers to DOD AD Numbers.
+He served as Chair of the Aerospace Division in 1977-78 and also as a project chair.
+Mandel was the driving force behind the compilation and publishing of the NASA N Numbers to DOD AD Numbers.
 This award was established to preserve the goals of the Aerospace Section and to keep alive George’s belief that participating in professional organizations is important for an individual’s growth and development.

 A nominee must be a current member in good standing of the Engineering Community for at least one year.

-The nomination of an individual or an applicant’s self-nomination should be based on at least one of the following criteria:
+The nomination of an individual, or an applicant’s self-nomination, should be based on at least one of the following criteria: